Friday, May 25, 2007

 Miscellaneous Google Search Tools

-• Google Cloudnew1.gif - displays search results as a tag cloud
+- Google Cloud - displays search results as a tag cloud

 In the end, this amazing list of Google Web Search Features lists the many special features to help you to find exactly what you’re looking for.
 Google Zeitgeist lists the current Google Search patterns, trends, and surprises.